zenml-io/zenml/docs/book/misc/best-practices.md

 This ensures that loading the pipeline from elsewhere does not also run it.

 #### Don't use the same metadata stores across multiple artifact stores

-You might run into issues as the metadata store will point at artifacts in inactive artifact stores.
+You might run into issues as the metadata store will point to artifacts in inactive artifact stores.

 #### Never call the pipeline instance `pipeline` or a step instance `step`